 - decisions of the IRB

-- when the IRB requires modifications to the protocol/application or consent documents, further information or clarifications for approval (i.e., review action modification, deferral or approval with conditions):
+- when the IRB requires revisions to the protocol, application, and/or consent documents, and/or further information or clarifications for approval (i.e., conditions required to secure approval or deferral) the following is included:

-- description of modifications, information requests or clarifications
+- description of revisions, information requests, or clarifications

 - instructions for submitting written response

 - notice that submission will be withdrawn in 90 days if no response

 - When IRB disapproves research the following is included:

 - Description of how researcher may respond

 - When IRB approves submission, information relevant to the submission as prompted by the notification template is included.

 - In instances where the IRB did not approve the study under review, the investigator must respond to the IRB’s findings in writing.
 If the investigator requests an opportunity to respond to the IRB in person at a convened meeting every effort will be made to accept the investigator’s request; however, the Chair in consultation with the OPRS Director make the final decision based on logistics and the IRB’s findings.

 - The investigator’s department head and, if applicable, faculty sponsor are copied on all communications.